iris-edu/pyweed/docs/Deployment.md

 Find the download page for the new version; this should have a __sha256__ value which you will need for the next step.

-## 3. Update the conda-forge recipe
+## 3. Create an updated conda build recipe

-Follow the instructions here: https://conda-forge.org/#update_recipe
+The official instructions are here: https://conda-forge.org/#update_recipe

+NOTE: __This step can take a day or more__, since it has to go through the conda-forge automated builder.
+It can also get held up if the conda-forge linter doesn't like something about your changes.
+Plan accordingly!

+### Update the build recipe

-You will need to fork the GitHub project here: https://github.com/conda-forge/pyweed-feedstock
+Fork the conda-forge feedstock project here: https://github.com/conda-forge/pyweed-feedstock

-After making the following changes, submit a pull request to update the conda-forge project.
-This will trigger a number of automated tests, and possibly a manual review.
-(This may take a few days!)
+You will modify your forked version, then submit a pull request to push your changes back to the main repo.

 The version is defined at the top of the `meta.yaml` file:
 {% raw %}